-The Group leveraged the property management activities of Generali Real Estate (GRE) to analyze the compliance of properties with the technical screening criteria defined for activity 7.7 Acquisition and ownership of properties of Annex I-II of Delegated Regulation EU 2021/2139.
+The Group leveraged the property management activities of Generali Real Estate (GRE) to analyze the compliance of properties with the technical screening criteria defined for activity 7.7 Acquisition and ownership of properties of Annex I-II of Delegated Regulation EU 2021/2139

-Substantial contribution to climate change mitigation

-The presence of class A energy performance certificates (EPC) was considered or, alternatively, the inclusion of the property in the first 15% of the national building stock in terms of primary energy demand, comparing the performance of the property with those of the comparable national building stock built before 31 December 2020.

-To this end, GRE compared property performance to the thresholds defined by property type and country developed by an external data analytics provider62.
-Furthermore, in the case of a large nonresidential property, the presence of energy performance contracts or automation and control systems was verified.

-Do No Significant Harm (DNSH principle)

-With reference to the assessment of compliance with the principle of not causing significant damage to the objective of adaptation to climate change (Appendix A of Delegated Regulation EU 2021/2139), the Group estimated the financial impacts of physical phenomena (flood, storm, hail, and subsidence) on the value of properties and considering specific climate scenarios (RCP 4.5 and 8.5).
+Substantial contribution to climate change mitigation The presence of class A energy performance certificates (EPC) was considered or, alternatively, the inclusion of the property in the first 15% of the national building stock in terms of primary energy demand, comparing the performance of the property with those of the comparable national building stock built before 31 December 2020.
+To this end, GRE compared property performance to the thresholds defined by property type and country developed by an external data analytics provider 62 .
+Furthermore, in the case of a large non-residential property, the presence of energy performance contracts or automation and control systems was verified.
+Do No Significant Harm (DNSH principle) With reference to the assessment of compliance with the principle of not causing significant damage to the objective of adaptation to climate change (Appendix A of Delegated Regulation EU 2021/2139), the Group estimated the financial impacts of physical phenomena (flood, storm, hail, and subsidence) on the value of properties and considering specific climate scenarios (RCP 4.5 and 8.5).
+Minimum safeguard guarantees The Group verified compliance with the requirements of the minimum safeguards in carrying out its activities, with particular reference to companies exercising ownership over properties.

-For properties for which a material impact of climate factors was estimated, the Group has identified the most suitable adaptation measures to reduce such risks.

-Minimum safeguard quarantees

-The Group verified compliance with the requirements of the minimum safeguards in carrying out its activities, with particular reference to companies exercising ownership over properties.